JeremyAnsel/xwa_hooks/xwa_hook_engine_sound/zip/readme.txt

 WeaponSoundRangeCount_XXX = sound range count
 XXX is the weapon index starting from 280.
 For example: WeaponSoundRangeStart_280 and WeaponSoundRangeCount_280.
 Random weapon sounds are defined in "Wave\Sfx_WeaponRange.lst"

+For weapon explosion sounds, sounds defined in "Wave\Sfx_WeaponExplosion.lst" are used if the lst file exists.
+The sounds are indexed by the crafts model index.
+There are 8 sounds for each craft.

 When a region in included in the "Region" setting of the "[Interdiction]" section in the mission ini file, the sound "HyperAbort.wav" will be played instead of "HyperEnd.wav" on hyper out the region.